ultraleap/UnrealPlugin/README.md

 ## Documentation

-You can find out out to use the Unreal Plugin [here](Documentation.md)
+You can find out how to use the Unreal Plugin [here](Documentation.md)

 ## License